nwheels-io/NWheels/README.md

 - proceed with development of the platform, targeting .NET Core

 The decision to start a new codebase was for these reasons:
-- take full benefits of lessons learned in Milestone I
+- take full benefits of lessons learned in Milestone Afra
-- write code clean from numerous deficiencies and technical debts found in Milestone I
+- write code clean from numerous deficiencies and technical debts found in Milestone Afra
 - use a more elegant and friendly library for implementation-by-convention and late-compilation
 - target .NET Core
 - let the community build knowledge and take ownership of the entire codebase